Part of the Product Strategy series

 PLG works when three conditions are true:

 If all three are true, PLG is your best bet.
-Build a free tier or trial, invest in onboarding UX, and let the product sell itself.
+Build a free tier or trial with a smart pricing structure, invest in onboarding UX, and let the product sell itself.

 When SLG Wins